The Leatherneck: Plot

 But that same night, tragedy struck.
 While Tex was on patrol duty, Heckla rose to power among the revolutionaries and unleashed a massacre of refugees.
 Petrovitch and his son were slaughtered.
 A dying servant gasped that Tanya had been carried away by Heckla’s men.
 Grief-stricken and furious, Tex, Buddy, and Fuzzy swore vengeance, but no trace of her or Heckla could be found.
 Soon afterward, the regiment was transferred to China, and the search was abandoned.

 In Tientsin, Buddy and Fuzzy stumbled upon a newspaper advertisement announcing the sale of stock in the Heckla Potash Company on the Sungari River.
 Realizing their enemy was still alive and scheming, they concealed the discovery from Tex.
 Fuzzy slipped away alone to confront Heckla, and when he failed to return, Buddy followed, leaving behind only a note scrawled across the advertisement: I’ve gone after Fuzzy.

 Tex finally traced them to Heckla’s hideout at the potash works.
 There he found Heckla slumped dead in a chair, Buddy lying mortally wounded on the floor, and Fuzzy in a chamber of horrors—bound against a wall beneath a pipe that dripped water relentlessly onto his head until his mind broke under the torture.
 Buddy used his last breaths to guide Tex to his suffering friend, and soon afterward died in Tex’s arms.

 Tex gathered the shattered Fuzzy and set out across the blistering desert with Buddy’s body.
 Fuzzy followed like a lost child, his mind gone, while Tex carried his dying comrade until they reached a Chinese riverboat.
 Buddy died aboard, leaving only Tex and Fuzzy alive.

-When Tex finished his testimony before the court, the presiding colonel (Joseph W. Girard) scoffed at his story.
+When Tex finished his testimony before the court, the presiding colonel scoffed at his story.
 With no corroborating evidence, the jury found him guilty of desertion.
 Captain Brand protested in vain—until a sudden cry rang out.
 Fuzzy, standing by the window, shouted “Tanya!” as though something deep within him had snapped back into place.
 At that moment, Tanya herself was found outside the barracks and brought in to testify.

 She told the court how Heckla had deceived her, promising to take her to safety with her father and brother, but instead abducting her into the desert.
 By night she escaped and, after great suffering, reached Kiang-Ho.
 From there she made her way to Tientsin in search of the Americans.
 Her story confirmed every word Tex had spoken.

 The court, bound by regulations, still found Tex guilty of absence without leave, but the punishment was light—three days confined to barracks.
 Captain Brand grinned knowingly that those three days would seem like much longer, since Tanya would be waiting for Tex the entire time.

-And so the tale ended: with Tex reunited with Tanya, Fuzzy standing loyally at his side though his mind bore scars, and the memory of Buddy honored as the friend who gave his life in their strange and terrible adventure.
+And so the tale ended: with Tex reunited with Tanya, Fuzzy standing at his side though his mind bore scars, and the memory of Buddy honored as the friend who gave his life in their adventure.